fmease/tylift/README.md

 ## Installation

-Currently only tested with `rustc` 1.33 (nightly), 2018 edition.
-Requires the experimental feature `never_type`.
+Works with `rustc` version 1.32 (stable) or above, Rust 2018 edition.
 Add these lines to your `Cargo.toml`:

 ```toml
 [dependencies]